In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 probability for each particular set of outcomes, which is the proportion that those outcomes occur in the long run.

-There are only two basic types of sample spaces: discrete (encompassing cardinal-discrete, factor-ordered, and factor-unordered data) and continuous, which lead to two types of random variables.
-In any case, probabilities must sum up to 1.
+There are two basic types of sample spaces: discrete (encompassing cardinal-discrete, factor-ordered, and factor-unordered data) and continuous.
+This leads to two types of random variables: discrete and continuous.
+However, each type has many different probability distributions.

-However, each type of random variable has many different probability distributions.
-The most common ones are easily accessible and can be described using the Cumulative Distribution Function \[\begin{eqnarray}
+The most common random variables are easily accessible and can be described using the Cumulative Distribution Function (CDF) \[\begin{eqnarray}

 F(x) &=& Prob(X_{i} \leq x).